i2p/i2p.www/i2p2www/spec/common-structures.rst

 `````
 * Total size: 395 bytes minimum

-* Maximum actual expires time is TBD, will be about 11 minutes for
+* Maximum actual expires time is about 660 (11 minutes) for
-  LeaseSet2_ and the full 18.2 hours for MetaLeaseSet_.
+  LeaseSet2_ and 65535 (the full 18.2 hours) for MetaLeaseSet_.